 The magnetic flux index is calculated based on the results from measurements of the flux density and the pole surface area.

-8.35.2.1 Direct current field Gauss meter which is capable of determining the field to an accuracy of 5 G.
+8.35.2.1 Direct current field Gauss meter with a resolution of 5 G, and capable of determining the field to an accuracy of 1,5 % or better.

 The meter shall have an axial type probe manufactured with